-Final funding decisions will be made by the Ohio Third Frontier based upon recommendations of the Accelerator Awards selection committee.
-Award notifications will be communicated to finalists via email in March 2023 (fall cycle) and August 2023 (spring cycle).
+Final funding decisions will be made by the Ohio Third Frontier based upon recommendations of the external selection committee.
+Intent to fund notifications will be communicated to finalists via email after the pitch presentations.
+Projects not selected for funding will receive review comments and feedback from the review process.